 Back Contact (BC): The Challenger

-LONGi has placed the industry's biggest bet on back-contact technology, converting all domestic cell capacity to BC by end of 2026.
-In BC cells, all electrical contacts are moved to the rear of the cell, eliminating front-side shading entirely.
+LONGi has placed the industry's biggest bet on back-contact technology, with a stated push to convert more domestic cell capacity toward BC.
+In BC cells, electrical contacts are moved to the rear of the cell, reducing front-side shading.

 Who uses it: LONGi (primary), Aiko Solar (ABC)